Loading

 • Being ‘over-stimulated’ before bedtime by some foods or drinks, screen time or social media

-• The room being too hot, too cold, too light / too dark.
+• The room being too hot/too cold, or too light/too dark

-There are things you can do to help your child get enough rest, this is called sleep hygiene.
+There are things you can do to help your child get enough rest.
+Have a look in each of the tabs for ideas of things that can support your child.

 Bedtime Worries